 |Gender and age:||Adult women Adult men Adolescent females Adolescent males Children, girls Children, boys Under-5 children Newborns Older adults, women Older adults, men|

 |Total Direct Population:||91,438|

 UnspecifiedReturn to top

-The expected outcomes for this project include: (1) improved access to safe drinking water and sanitation facilities; (2) improved hygiene behaviours in target communities; (3) increased access to interventions aimed at preventing, identifying and treating severe and moderate acute malnutrition among children under five and pregnant and lactating women.
+The expected outcomes for this project include: (1) increased access to safe drinking water, safe sanitation and hygiene practices among conflict affected populations; (2) increased access to life saving nutrition treatment and prevention services for children under five, and pregnant and lactating women; and (3) increased resilience through diversification of food and livelihoods opportunities.
 The expected ultimate outcome is lives saved, suffering alleviated and human dignity maintained in countries experiencing humanitarian crises or acute food insecurity.